dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/README.md

 ### Running the subscriber

 The first is the subscriber.
 It will subscribe to the topic to be used by the publisher and read the messages published.
 The Subscriber uses the Spring Boot´s DaprApplication class for initializing the `SubscriberController`.
+There are gRPC version and HTTP version of subscriber in grpc and http folders.
 In `Subscriber.java` file, you will find the `Subscriber` class and the `main` method.
 See the code snippet below:

 ```java
 public class Subscriber {